VimalDev-Suriya/system-design-fundamentals/README.md

 1. High level details aout the concepts https://github.com/karanpratapsingh/system-design/blob/main/README.md#caching

+2. In Email - there are so important questions which we need to know for system design

-2. Cross-validate with Sub-stack - to have more topics
+3. Cross-validate with Sub-stack - to have more topics

 1. Learning path and interstings topics https://systemdesignschool.io/